Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

-In \cref{fig:da-dino-mpsrf} (\textit{left}) and \cref{fig:da-dino-ess}, we visualize the diagnostics of the Markov chains generated by delayed acceptance geometric MCMC with operator surrogate proposal; see \cref{alg:mcmc}.
-The diagnostics show that DA-DINO-mMALA at $n_t = 2 {,}000$ and beyond outperforms LA-pCN regarding the effective sample size and mixing speed.
-Measured by the median ESS\%, DINO-mMALA retains $73\%$ of mMALA's effective sample size.
-Estimated by the ESS\% of DA-r-mMALA, the basis truncation error accounts for approximately $36\%$ of this drop in ESS\%.
-After including the extra computational cost of mMALA at each MCMC sample and the cost reduction of the DA procedure, we observe that DA-DINO-mMALA at $n_t = 16 {,}000$ generates effective samples around 9 times faster than mMALA.
+In \cref{fig:da-dino-mpsrf} (\textit{left}) and \cref{fig:da-dino-ess}, we visualize the diagnostics of the Markov chains generated by DA geometric MCMC with operator surrogate proposal; see \cref{alg:mcmc}.
+By $n_t = 2000$, DA-DINO-mMALA outperforms LA-pCN regarding the effective sample size and mixing speed.
+According to the median ESS\%, DINO-mMALA retains $73\%$ of mMALA's effective sample size.
+Estimated by the ESS\% of DA-r-mMALA, the basis truncation error accounts for approximately $36\%$ of this reduction in ESS\%.
+After including the extra computational cost of mMALA at each MCMC sample and the cost reduction of the DA procedure, DA-DINO-mMALA at $n_t = 16000$ generates effective samples around 9 times faster than mMALA.

-When a $L^2_{\mu}$-trained operator surrogate is used, DA-NO-mMALA at $n_t = 16 {,}000$ leads to effective sample size and mixing speed similar to pCN.
-After including the cost reduction of the DA procedure, DA-NO-mMALA at $n_t = 16 {,}000$ generates effective samples 1.4 times faster than pCN.
+For MCMC driven by $L^2_{\mu}$-trained NOs, DA-NO-mMALA at $n_t = 16000$ has an effective sample size and a mixing speed similar to pCN.
+When accounting for the cost reduction of the DA procedure, DA-NO-mMALA at $n_t = 16000$ generates effective samples 1.4 times faster than pCN.
 However, it is still 5 times slower than LA-pCN and mMALA.
-Furthermore, it is 19.5 and 44 times slower than DA-DINO-mMALA at $n_t = 2 {,}000$ and $16 {,}000$.
+Furthermore, it is 19.5 and 44 times slower than DA-DINO-mMALA at $n_t = 2000$ and $16000$.
 See the speedups of DA-DINO-mMALA and DA-NO-mMALA against other methods in \cref{tab:ndr_cost_per_es}.

 In \cref{fig:da-dino-mpsrf} (\textit{right}), we visualize the proposal acceptance rate in the first and second stages of the DA procedure for both DA-DINO-mMALA and DA-NO-mMALA.
-Recall that a low proposal acceptance rate in the first stage leads to a low computational cost and a high proposal acceptance rate in the second stage is related to the accuracy of the surrogate approximation.
+Recall that a low acceptance rate in the first stage leads to a low computational cost, and the acceptance rate in the second stage is correlated to the accuracy of the surrogate approximation.
 The plot shows that DA-DINO-mMALA has a high second-stage acceptance rate, improving consistently as the training sample size grows.
 When comparing between $L^2_{\mu}$-trained NO and $H^1_{\mu}$-trained DINO, the second-stage acceptance rate for DA-NO-mMALA is half of the rate for DA-DINO-mMALA, and the first-stage acceptance rate for DA-NO-mMALA is around 3 times the rate for DA-DINO-mMALA.